eVAL-Agency/MarkdownMasterCMS/docs/authoring-pages.md

 there are a number of additional format options provided to simplify web authoring.

-## Content Locations
+## Content Types

-Different themes will support different content types, but `pages` are pretty ubiquitous, and those content files are stored in the `pages` directory of the site root.
+Different themes will support different content types, but the `pages` type is pretty ubiquitous, and those content files are stored in the `pages` directory of the site root.

-Blog themes will often use `posts` and `authors` as well, for publishing blog articles (differentiated from just content pages), and author information.
+Blog-oriented themes will often use `posts` and `authors` as well, for publishing blog articles (differentiated from just content pages), and author information.

+Each different type is meant to contain different type of data, but it is up to your discretion as to how granular to take this approach.
+For example, a blog site may have blog posts and reviews.

+Option 1: you have object type `posts` all listed within `/posts.html` and a separate `reviews` all listed within `/reviews.html` or

+Option 2: you have `posts` which support both blog post content and review content, all shared within the posts listing section.

+Either are acceptable solutions, and it depends on site admin preference.

+---

-To create a new page or post, just create a new `.md` text file within the desired directory or copy an existing file or template.
+To create a new page, post, author, etc, create a new `.md` text file within the desired directory or copy an existing file or template.
 Nested directories ARE supported, but common practices advise against nesting too deeply.